 Licensed Funeral Director, Insurance Agent and Sacred Grief Practitioner

-Joél Simone Anthony is a licensed funeral director, insurance agent and sacred grief practitioner.
+Joél Simon Anthony is a licensed funeral director, insurance agent and sacred grief practitioner.
 She specializes in helping guide individuals, families, businesses and governmental agencies navigate uncomfortable and difficult conversations about death, dying, end of life, funeral and burial planning.
 Originally from Beaufort, South Carolina, she was raised in the heart of Gullah and Geechee culture.
 Spirituality, the sacredness of death, caring for those in transition, the deceased and supporting her community through grief have always been a huge part of her life.
 Her professional approach is deeply rooted in ancient and ancestral wisdom passed down generation to generation.
 It is her life’s work to educate everyone –regardless of faith, race, age, or status – that death, dying and grief are sacred and transformative to our journeys as human beings.